Lythe: Geography

 Within the parish are the villages of Mickleby, Ugthorpe and Sandsend, and the hamlets of Barnby, Ellerby, Goldsborough, Hutton Mulgrave, Kettleness and Newton Mulgrave.

 Amenities

 There are a variety of amenities in the village including a primary school, a community shop with post office, tennis courts and a retained fire station.
 The old Red Lion public house has recently been renamed The Stiddy.
 A "stiddy" is an anvil packed full of gunpowder and fired like a cannon on special occasions, such as the birth of the Marquess' male heir, the jubilee, or the end of the Second World War.

 Sport and culture

 Lythe is the home of Mulgrave Cricket Club.
 The club's home ground is on Lythe Sports Field, located on the High Street, exiting west of the village.
 The club has two senior XI teams that compete in the Scarborough Beckett Cricket League.

-Anecdotes

 Scenes from the 2017 film Phantom Thread were filmed in the village.